-Open Enrollment for the purchase of individual health insurance has been modified to include another month of Open Enrollment.
-Open Enrollment will run from November 1, 2021 to January 15, 2022.
-If you enroll in a plan between November 1 and December 15, your plan will be effective January 1.
+Open Enrollment for the purchase of qualified individual/family health insurance will run from November 1, 2022 to January 15, 2023.
+If you enroll in a plan between November 1 and December 15, your plan will be effective January 1, 2023.
 If you enroll between December 16 and January 15, your plan will be effective February 1.
 For those of you who buy your own health insurance through healthcare.gov or directly from insurance companies, this is likely the only opportunity for you to buy or change an Affordable Care Act (Obamacare) qualified health plan.

-Special Enrollment Periods will still be around for people who lose coverage due to life changing events such as job loss or moving out of service area of the insurance carrier.
-Please note that you will not be able to enroll in a qualified insurance plan after open enrollment unless you first lose coverage and enroll within 60 days of the event.
+Special Enrollment Periods will still be around for people who lose coverage due to life-changing events such as job loss or moving out of the plan’s service area.
+Please note that you will not be able to enroll in a qualified insurance plan after the open enrollment period unless you first lose coverage and enroll within 60 days of the event.

-Average premium changes from 2021 to 2022 for plans offered in the individual market range from -0.9% to 4.9%.
+Other than increased premiums and the cost of services, not much has changed with regard to plan design.
+Average premium changes from 2022 to 2023 for plans offered in the individual market range from 2.3% to 12.6%.
 You should note that these rate changes are the carrier’s AVERAGE so some plans will have higher than the average increases.
-And don’t be fooled – with premium reductions or low increases, plan benefits may be reduced so you may be paying a higher premium for less coverage.
+Additionally, you will likely see higher deductibles, co-pays and out-of-pocket maximums.

-Effective for 2021 and 2022, changes have been made to the way the Advance Premium Tax Credit (APTC) are calculated and applied.
+For 2023, the Advance Premium Tax Credit (APTC) will continue to be calculated and applied using the method established by the American Recovery Plan in 2021.
 APTC is the monthly premium assistance that can be used to reduce your premium each month.
 Please note:

-- If you are not currently receiving a subsidy, you may be eligible to receive one now.
+- If you are not currently receiving a subsidy and did not review this last year, you may want to do so.
+Due to changes to the subsidy calculation in 2021, you may be eligible to receive one now.
 The American Rescue Plan will cap the cost of the premiums (for the second lowest silver plan) at 8.5% of household income.
 For those of you who purchased your plan directly from the insurance company, you will need to change plans and purchase a plan through healthcare.gov if you want to take advantage of premium assistance.